Sawston Village College

+History

-Morris's vision of a school indivisible from its community still holds true today at Sawston, his first village college.
-Its 1060 pupils aged 11 – 16 share the campus with adults who come to the college for a range of purposes, educational, social, leisure and sporting.
-The college has a partnership for community education and the arts: the Broadening Education Partnership, and a community sports centre that has 900 members.
+Sawston Village College was opened in 1930, the first of the village colleges instigated by Henry Morris.
+Its circa 1030 pupils aged 11 – 16 share the campus with adults who come to the college for a range of purposes: education, socialising, leisure and sports.

 The college also has the only youth-led cinema in the country.
-Its pupils take responsibility for the function of the cinema – front of house, projection, business planning, for example – offering regular screenings to the local community.
+Its pupils take responsibility for the function of the cinema – front of house, projection and business planning; offering regular screenings to the local community.

 On 1 June 2011, Sawston Village College gained academy status, effectively ending Cambridgeshire County Council's control and funding of the school.

 On 6 September 2012, 14:15 BST, one wing of the original college building was devastated by a fire.
-The Walnut gallery (a community meeting room), Main Staff Room, Sawston Public Library were destroyed, and the Henry Morris Hall (the assembly area) was flooded from the hosepipes.
+The Walnut gallery, Main Staff Room, and Sawston Public Library were destroyed, and the Henry Morris Hall was flooded from the hosepipes.
 The staff evacuated the pupils.
 Everyone was accounted for, and there were no casualties.
 The incident is thought to have been an act of arson.

+Sawston Village College was crowned the UK's State 11-16 Secondary School of the Year by the Sunday Times 32nd edition in 2024.